Technology Non-Executive Recruitment

 Talent Acquisition and Retention

 In the competitive tech industry, attracting and retaining top talent is a significant challenge.
 A strong board can play a key role in shaping the company’s talent strategy.
-By prioritizing diversity and inclusion, the board can help create a workplace culture that attracts a wide range of skilled professionals.
-Board members with experience in human resources and organizational development can provide valuable insights into building a dynamic and motivated workforce.
+By prioritising diversity and inclusion, the board can help create a workplace culture that attracts a wide range of skilled professionals.
+Board members with experience in human resources and organisational development can provide valuable insights into building a dynamic and motivated workforce.
+For the wider framework, chair search process is the best next step.

 Understanding the Role of Non-Executive Directors in Tech